 This just oozes “Nature Wizard” to me, and I named it the “Circle of Wrath” in my head because it feels right.

-The druid of the Oath of Wrath is the storm of vengeance upon doers wrong. they are the people willing to go out of their way to remind the people of the world who exploit natures abundance that nature can, and will, fight back.
-They speak for those creatures and beings that cannot speak for themselves while ensuring the destruction of those that will not heed the warnings that nature provides.
-They are merciless, heartless and cold, but they know their purpose well.
+The Druid of the Oat of Wrath is the Storm of Vengeance upon doers wrong.
+They are the ones who are willing to go out of their way to remind the people of the world who exploit natures abundance that nature, too, can and will fight back.
+They speak for the creatures and other beings that cannot speak for themselves, ensuring destruction on those that do not heed the warnings that nature provides.
+They are merciless, heartless, and cold, but they know their purpose well.